-Radcliffe Robert Daly (Cliff Daly) a/k/a Radd Daly Suspended from Securities Industry, Terminated by Ameriprise Financial Services, Inc. – Goodman & Nekvasil P.A., May Recover Investor Losses
+Radcliffe Robert Daly (Cliff Daly) a/k/a Radd Daly Suspended from Securities Industry, Permitted to Resign from Ameriprise Financial Services, Inc. – Goodman & Nekvasil P.A., May Recover Investor Losses

-Goodman & Nekvasil P.A., May Recover Investor Losses - Radcliffe Robert Daly (Cliff Daly) a/k/a Radd Daly Suspended from Securities Industry, Terminated by Ameriprise Financial Services, Inc.
+Goodman & Nekvasil P.A., May Recover Investor Losses - Radcliffe Robert Daly (Cliff Daly) a/k/a Radd Daly Suspended from Securities Industry, Permitted to Resign from Ameriprise Financial Services, Inc.

-From 2003 until Cliff Daly’s termination in 2013, Cliff Daly worked for Ameriprise Financial Services, Inc. Cliff Daly subsequently worked for IFS Securities.
-According to FINRA’s records, Cliff Daly was terminated by Ameriprise Financial Services, Inc. on January 28, 2014.
+From 2003 until 2013, Cliff Daly was licensed with Ameriprise Financial Services, Inc. Cliff Daly was subsequently licensed with IFS Securities.
+According to FINRA’s records, Cliff Daly was permitted to resign from Ameriprise Financial Services, Inc. on January 28, 2014.
 Ameriprise Financial Services, Inc. reported to FINRA that Cliff Daly was terminated for solicitation of equity securities that were not supported by the firm’s approved research providers and for mismarking trade tickets.

 The findings also stated that Cliff Daly participated in private securities transactions without providing written notice to Cliff Daly’s firm.
 According to FINRA, three of Cliff Daly’s customers invested in a private placement of Sloud, Inc. (SLOU) following Cliff Daly’s recommendation.
 According to FINRA, these transactions were not executed by or reported to Cliff Daly’s firm.
 In at least one instance, according to FINRA, Cliff Daly helped effectuate the private transaction by transferring funds from the customer’s brokerage account to the issuer.
 The findings also included that Cliff Daly exercised discretion in the accounts of five customers without obtaining written authorization from the customers and written acceptance of that authorization by Cliff Daly’s firm.